JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 59 - failed to install Varnish dependencies.
+- 26 - failed to install Varnish dependencies.
-- 60 - could not switch to /etc/varnish directory.
+- 27 - could not switch to /etc/varnish directory.
+- 28 - failed to edit the Varnish default config file.
-- 61 - failed to reload the systemd daemon.
+- 29 - failed to reload the systemd daemon.
-- 62 - failed to switch to ~/
+- 30 - failed to switch to ~/

 #### examples: